 We recommend appointing more than one Company Authorized Person to ensure continuity in handling your company’s MPF matters through the eMPF Platform in case the only Company Authorized Person leaves the company or becomes unable to perform his/her duties.

-The existing MPF accounts of your employees who are under employment will be transferred from trustees’ systems to the eMPF Platform.
-Employers do not need to create MPF accounts for those employees again on the Platform.
+The MPF accounts of your existing employees will be transferred from trustees’ systems to the eMPF Platform.
+Employers do not need to create MPF accounts for these employees again on the Platform.

-No, you should only submit instructions to the eMPF Platform after the relevant MPF scheme has been onboarded to the Platform.
+No. You should submit contribution forms, remittance statements and cheques to the eMPF Platform after the schemes are onboarded to the platform.

-After the MPF scheme that your company participates in is onboarded to the eMPF Platform, both the employer and new employees can complete employee scheme enrolment online via the eMPF Platform.
+Both the employer and new employees can complete new employee enrolment online via the eMPF Platform.
 Once you have completed your part of the application, a notification will be sent to the employees for them to complete their parts through the eMPF Platform.

-Please note: employees must complete the enrolment before the specified due date (i.e., within 90 days).
+Please note: employees must complete the enrolment before the specified due date (i.e., within 90 days) of the Action Item.
 Otherwise, any saved data will be automatically deleted after the deadline.
 We recommend you remind the employees of this deadline to ensure they complete and submit their parts on time.

 For details regarding the due date, the employees may refer to the notification email sent to them or check it under the “Action Items” of their eMPF account.

 Employers can also submit the employee enrolment forms, which have been completed by both employer and employees, to the eMPF Platform by post (P.O.
-Box 98929, Tsim Sha Tsui Post Office), email (forms@support.empf.org.hk) or fax (3197 2988), or to any of the eMPF Service Centres in person.
+Box 98929, Tsim Sha Tsui Post Office), email (forms@support.empf.org.hk) or fax (3197 2988), or through the drop-in box in any eMPF Service Centres.
 Please click here for the location details.

 You do not have to confirm if the employee has registered with eMPF or not, as the employee can complete eMPF registration and enrolment in one go.